Dogs and the law

 - The Dogs Exclusion (Darlington) Order 2010

-These Orders will only cover selected areas of the Darlington Borough, please view the full order and maps which explain the four offences in more detail and the areas they will apply.
+These orders only cover selected areas of the borough of Darlington.
+View the full order and maps which explain the four offences in more detail and the areas they will apply.

-Anyone contravening the provisions of a Dog Control Order will commit an offence and may have to pay a Fixed Penalty Notice of £75.
-Failure to comply may lead to conviction in a Magistrates' Court, and to a fine of up to £1,000.
+Failure to comply may lead to conviction in a Magistrates' Court and a fine of up to £1,000.